 You may ask us to make changes to the information provided by you and/or held about you, to ensure that it is accurate and kept up-to-date.
-You may also request that we cease from processing your personal information and that we delete this from our database or records.
-Please note that it may be impossible to completely delete your information because of back-ups and records of deletions.
+Except for medical records you may also request that we cease from processing your personal information and that we delete this from our database or records.

 We will only perform the activities outlined above to the extent that such activities will not compromise privacy, security or any other legal interests.

 For the avoidance of doubt, we do not pass on any personal information you have given us to any other website operators or any other third parties outside the NHS without your permission unless it is required for your direct patient care or there are exceptional circumstances such as when it is justified in the public interest.

 For all comments, queries and other requests relating to our use of your information, please email the appropriate part of the organisation as listed on the talking with us page, email firstname.lastname@example.org, or notify us in writing through the contact information on the talking with us page.